 News and Events

-In this series we will unpack the apple’s role in Irish cultural and culinary history, in our vibrant local food economies, in our response to the biodiversity crises and in new ways to explore community wellbeing and creativity.
+Following the completion of our fascinating exploration of apples, ecology, economy and creativity, you can now view the recorded webinars online below.
+In this series, we unpack the apple’s role in Irish cultural and culinary history, in our vibrant local food economies, in our response to the biodiversity crises, and in new ways to explore community wellbeing and creativity.

 SESSION ONE